How to Copy Multiple Files in One Layer Using a Dockerfile

 COPY *.txt /app/

-Including multiple source files in the COPY instruction
+Including multiple source files in a single COPY instruction

 COPY file1.txt file2.txt config.json /app/